yj-zhou/Feature_Encoding_with_AutoEncoders_for_Weakly-supervised_Anomaly_Detection/README.md

 ```python
 python FEAWAD.py --network_depth=4 --runs=10 --known_outliers=30 --cont_rate=0.02 --data_format=0 --output=./results.csv
 ````
-The meaning of the arguments are shown as follows:
-* network_depth: Depth of the network, available values are 1, 2 and 4, default 4.
-* batch_size: number of data samples in each batch, default 512.
-*
 See FEAWAD.py for more details about each argument used in this line of code.

 The key packages and their versions used in our algorithm implementation are listed as follows